cosmos/cosmos/WHITEPAPER.md

 ### Consensus

-A fault-tolerant consensus protocol enables a set of non-faulty processes to eventually agree on a value proposed by at least one of them.
-The problem is made more difficult by asynchronous network conditions, wherein messages may have arbitrarily long delays, and by Byzantine faults, wherein processes may exhibit arbitrary, possibly malicious, behaviour.
-In particular, it is well known that deterministic consensus in asynchronous networks is impossible with any fail-stop faults [\[9\]][9], and that consensus protocols in non-synchronous systems can tolerate strictly fewer Byzantine faults than crash faults (⅓ of processes, vs. ½).
-The former results from the inability to distinguish crash failures from asynchronous message delay.
-The latter from the fact that three processes are not enough for a safe majority vote if one of them can lie (you need at least four).

-In addition to providing optimal fault tolerance, a well designed consensus protocol should provide additional guarantees in the event that the tolerance capacity is exceeded and the consensus fails.
-This is especially necessary in economic systems, where Byzantine behaviour can have substantial financial reward.
-The most important such guarantee is a form of _fork-accountability_, where the processes that caused the consensus to fail (ie.  caused clients of the protocol to accept different values - a fork) can be identified and punished according to the rules of the protocol, or, possibly, the legal system.
-When the legal system is unreliable or excessively expensive to invoke, validators can be forced to make security deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected [\[10\]][10].

-Note this is much unlike Bitcoin, where forking is a regular occurence due to network asynchrony and the probabilistic nature of finding partial hash collissions.
-Since in many cases, a malicious fork is indistinguishable from a fork due to asynchrony, Bitcoin can not reliably implement fork-accountability, other than the implicit opportunity cost paid by miners for mining an orphaned block.

 Tendermint is a partially synchronous BFT consensus protocol derived from the DLS consensus algorithm [\[20\]][20].
 Tendermint is notable for its simplicity, performance, and fork-accountability.
 The protocol requires a fixed, known set